FACT - Five to Thrive: Attachment, Trauma and Resilience Training

 - develop a common language and understanding

-- Over 500 Five to Thrive / Trauma Informed Champions who work with children and young people aged 0-19 are expected to complete the Five to Thrive: Attachment, Trauma and Resilience (FTT:ATR) course delivered by Kate Cairns Associates (KCA)
+- Over 500 Five to Thrive / Trauma Informed Champions who work with expectant parents, children and young people aged 0-19 and families are expected to complete the Five to Thrive: Attachment, Trauma and Resilience (FTT:ATR) course delivered by Kate Cairns Associates (KCA)

 - A small multi-agency group of trained champions will then become FTT:ATR Trainers